jasant753/CSC317/assignments/4/SUBMISSION.md

 - From assignment 3, profile was updated to reflect my information and past projects
 - Added a "Try me" button that takes the user to the calculator app
 - Calculator App contains a "profile" button that takes the user back to profile

+# Extra Credit implementations

+- Updated calculator with additional "SFSU" colors theme and updated switcher button
+- Added calculator color schemes to profile and implemented a menu similar to the theme switcher from Assignment 3
+- Instead of loading separate css styles, streamlined the theme switching script to change color variables instead
+- New color schemes are not easily added with minimal changes to the current code, no additional files needed